Glossary of PA Terms - J

 - If you have arrived here by clicking on a linked term on another page of this site, it may take a moment before your browser jumps to the definition of the term that you clicked on; thank you for your patience.
 (If there's still no movement after a few seconds, you may have encountered a broken link; please report it.)

 - If you have arrived here from a search engine, or by clicking on an alphabet letter on another page of the Glossary, then click on your required term in the list below.

-The glossary pages provide definitions for over 2680 PA-related terms.
+The glossary pages provide definitions for over 2680 PA-related terms and abbreviations.
 If you can't find the term you are looking for, or would like any of the existing definitions to be expanded, please email me − likewise of course if you find any errors in the links etc. Use of this information is conditional upon acceptance of the Disclaimer on the PAforMusic home page.